 5. Naseef Sawiris

-Mike Adenuga has been an exceptional Nigerian banking and finance business man who has squarely taken advantage of his country’s oil glory to make for himself a share of success.
-He has massive investment plans and deals, both oil and finance-based as well Telecom, Mike Adenuga is the Chairman of Globacom, A multinational telecom company, he currently enjoys a 4.7-billion USD (United States Dollars) net worth, the second richest man in Nigeria, 5th richest man in Africa and 248th richest person in the world.
+Mike Adenuga has been an exceptional Nigerian banking and finance businessman who has squarely taken advantage of his country’s oil glory to make for himself a share of success.
+He has massive investment plans and deals, both oil and finance-based as well as in Telecom, Mike Adenuga is the Chairman of Globacom, A multinational telecom company, he currently enjoys a 5.4 billion USD (United States Dollars) net worth, the second richest man in Nigeria, 5th richest man in Africa and 248th richest person in the world.

 Aliko Dangote is another self-made African billionaire of Nigerian origin who has sourced wealth across all channels and prospects.
 Ranging from flouring to cementing, this entrepreneur and industrialist has intertwined efforts and now enjoys a booming reputation of top African-rich billionaires with about 19 billion dollars fortune.
-A recent report from Financial Times placed him at $22 billion
+A recent report by Forbes placed him at $13.8 billion.

 Isabela Dos Santos